Once upon a time ...|

 the roofing by myself.
 Remodeling was a normal activity for me, except roofing

-for some reason has never been a favorite, and the reason becomes clear when you
+has never been a favorite, and the reason becomes clear when you

-boy did I ever feel tired and run down.
+it sure seemed to get me tired and run down.
 I've always been a non-stop type of guy,

 and I guess I just figured that this is how it feels to be over 30 years old -